Simon Benson: Career

 In 1898, he moved his family and his business headquarters back to Portland.
 The family lived in a rented house for two years until Benson decided to build a new home at the corner of SW Park and Montgomery.
 This is the home known as the Simon Benson House.
 Placed on the National Register of Historic Places in 1983, it was later saved from city condemnation and restored by the Friends of Simon Benson House and moved to the Portland State University (PSU) campus at SW Park and Montgomery in 2000.
-It houses a visitor's center and is home to the PSU Alumni Association.
+It houses a visitor center and is home to the PSU Alumni Association.